- About Us

 - Any other non-merit factor

-It is the policy of Snohomish Health District that qualified individuals with disabilities not be discriminated against because of their disabilities in regard to job application procedures, hiring, and other terms and conditions of employment.
-It is further the policy of Snohomish Health District to provide reasonable accommodations to qualified individuals with disabilities in all aspects of the employment process.
-Snohomish Health District is prepared to modify or adjust the job application process or the job or work environment to make reasonable accommodations to the known physical or mental limitations of the applicant or employee to enable the applicant or employee to be considered for the position he or she desires, to perform the essential functions of the position in question, or to enjoy equal benefits and privileges of employment as are enjoyed by other similarly situated employees without disabilities, unless the accommodation will impose an undue hardship.
+It is the policy of Snohomish County Health Department that qualified individuals with disabilities not be discriminated against because of their disabilities in regard to job application procedures, hiring, and other terms and conditions of employment.
+It is further the policy of Snohomish County Health Department to provide reasonable accommodations to qualified individuals with disabilities in all aspects of the employment process.
+Snohomish County Health Department is prepared to modify or adjust the job application process or the job or work environment to make reasonable accommodations to the known physical or mental limitations of the applicant or employee to enable the applicant or employee to be considered for the position he or she desires, to perform the essential functions of the position in question, or to enjoy equal benefits and privileges of employment as are enjoyed by other similarly situated employees without disabilities, unless the accommodation will impose an undue hardship.
 If reasonable accommodation is needed, please contact Human Resources at email@example.com or 425-339-8629.